Meet Our Therapists

 In addition to teaching as an adjunct professor at University of Wisconsin-Stout, Brian enjoys working alongside the Pierce-St Croix County CARES Coalition in their efforts to help parents and communities better understand teens.
 It was with this goal that Brian developed the Understanding Your Adolescent seminar, which has been sponsored by area hospitals, schools, and churches.

 As a therapist trained in narrative therapy, Candice has worked with a wide range of personal and relationship issues.
-She has been treating individuals, couples, and families for the past five years in Iowa and North Dakota.
+She has been working with individuals, couples, and families for the past ten years in residential and outpatient therapy across the Midwest.

 Candice takes a positive approach to therapy, helping clients to build on their strengths and resources as a foundation for change.
-Her clinical interests include self-esteem and identity-related issues, depression/anxiety, play therapy, and couple and family therapy.
+Her clinical interests include self-esteem and identity-related issues, depression/anxiety, couple and family therapy, and play therapy.
+Candice is affirming of LGBTQIA+ relationships and communities.

 Jacque Charles - ma lpc